 When completing and submitting proposals, applicants must:

-- use the project scopes outlined below as a guide when developing their pre-proposals to meet the identified need for the project
+- use the project scopes outlined below as a guide when developing their pre-proposals to ensure the identified need for the project is met.

 - read the cover letter for researchers before completing an application

-- use the new TSSAC application form and refer to the procedural framework for undertaking research in the Torres Strait (included in the application package) to prepare their proposals
+- use the new TSSAC application form and refer to the procedural framework for undertaking research in the Torres Strait to prepare their proposals

 - include in their proposals:

-- the projected costs and expected funding source, as well as alternatives; and
+- the projected costs, including breakdowns in the specified categories (salaries, travel, etcoperating and capital) and expected funding source, as well as alternatives; and

 - the proposed contractor’s full legal identity/description, including each corporation’s full description and Australian Company Number or the full names of all partners/joint ventures.
 A trading name and/or Australian Business Number should also be notified, but only if registered to the parties described.

-- email their completed full proposal to the Research Section at torresstraitresearch [at] afma.gov.au by 5 February 2019.
+- email their completed pre-proposal to torresstraitresearch [at] afma.gov.au by 3 February 2020.

 Hand Collectables Fisheries